 For the star gazers and astronomy lovers, the San Antonio Astronomical Association hosts a weekly star party at Raymond Rimkus park in Leon Valley.
 The event is free and open to the public, and they’re held every Wednesday from dusk until 10pm.
 Volunteers from the association set up telescopes of varying sizes, and guests can enjoy viewing seasonal objects of the sky.
 You’re welcome to bring your own telescope to set up as well.
 They recommend arriving just before dark and bringing something to drink.

 Explore the Canyon at Government Canyon State Natural Area

 Located in Northwest San Antonio outside of 1604, Government Canyon State Natural Area hosts guided explorations of the canyon every third Saturday of the month from 8AM – Noon.
 Knowledgeable guides discuss the flora, fauna, and natural and cultural history of the area, and the topic for each walk varies month to month.

 The walk is open to all ages, but is limited to the first 12 people, and regular Natural Area entry fees apply.
 Learn more about joining one of these monthly tours on their website.

 Located just outside of San Antonio in Boerne, Cibolo Nature Center is a longtime favorite of San Antonio families.
-They’re currently hosting a monthly program every Thursday evening at 7pm.
-Upcoming programs include Animal Tracks & Signs, Trail of Ales, Creepy Crawlies, and Stories in the Stars.
+They’re currently hosting a variety of programs Wednesdays, Fridays, and Saturdays.
+Upcoming programs include Art in Conservation (Drawing and Watercolor Classes), Family Night Hikes, Farmers Market, and more!

 Picture Your World Green Spaces Alliance